Eli Lilly and Company Strategy Analysis

 Strategy Cascade for Eli Lilly and Company

 Below is a strategy cascade for Eli Lilly and Company's strategy that has been formed through an outside-in analysis of publicly available data.
-Click on the arrows to expand each strategic pillar and see more details:
+Scroll down below the graphic to click on the arrows to expand each strategic pillar and see more details:

 Discover and Develop Innovative Medicines